© Juan Camilo Ruíz

 Fall 2025 - Present

 Maia is currently working on her thesis, “Anthropogenic noise in a biodiversity hotspot: Comparing song structure of temperate songbirds in edge vs center locations of urban park fragments”.
+Maia is being co-mentored by Dr. Dan Mennill and me.

 Kristine Kamensky